Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced_3.rst

         ...
     trainer:
       callbacks:
-        - class_path: lightning.pytorch.callbacks.EarlyStopping
+        - class_path: lightning_pytorch.callbacks.EarlyStopping
           init_args:
             patience: 5
         ...

 Only model classes that are a subclass of ``MyModelBaseClass`` would be allowed, and similarly, only subclasses of ``MyDataModuleBaseClass``.
-If as base classes :class:`~lightning.pytorch.core.LightningModule` and :class:`~lightning.pytorch.core.datamodule.LightningDataModule` is given, then the CLI would allow any lightning module and data module.
+If as base classes :class:`~lightning_pytorch.core.LightningModule` and :class:`~lightning_pytorch.core.datamodule.LightningDataModule` is given, then the CLI would allow any lightning module and data module.

 .. tip::